Interviews with children.

 - 1 USB Battery Pack - 2200 mAh Capacity - 5V 1A Output ($14.95 from Adafruit).

 - Panels (pre-cut) to make an enclosure for your assignment-1.
-If you need a different size enclosure, you can work with D2FS on laser-cutting panels to-size from digital files you generate using CaseMaker.
+If you need a different size enclosure, you can work with D2FS on laser-cutting panels to-size from digital files you generate using CaseMaker (for which you will need to know that our corrugated plastic is 0.2" thick).

 You will need in class: